kaisenlinux/manpages-dev/category/FTP/lFTP.md

               when true, mirror does not try to download files which are obviously inaccessible by the permission mask.
 Default is false.

        mirror:use-pget-n (number)
               specifies  -n  option for pget command used to transfer every single file under mirror.
 A closure can be matched against source or target host names, the minimum number greater than 0 is used.
 When the value is less than 2, pget is not used.

        module:path (string)
               colon separated list of directories to look for modules.
 Can be initialized by environment variable LFTP_MODULE_PATH.
-Default is `PKGLIBDIR/VER‐
+Default is `PKGLIBDIR/VERSION:PKGLIBDIR'.
-              SION:PKGLIBDIR'.

        net:connection-limit (number)
               maximum number of concurrent connections to the same site.
 0 means unlimited.